djeada/Linux-Notes/notes/encryption.md

 gpg: sending key 1A2B3C4D5E6F7G8H to hkp://pgp.mit.edu
 ```

-**Interpretation:**

-- Your public key is uploaded to the key server.
+Your public key, identified by the key ID `1A2B3C4D5E6F7G8H`, has been successfully uploaded to the key server at `pgp.mit.edu`.
+Now, anyone can search for and download your public key from that server.

 #### Searching for Keys on a Key Server

+To communicate securely with someone, you need their public key.
+The `gpg --search-keys` command allows you to look up public keys by email address or name on a specific key server.
+Once found, you can import the key into your keyring for encryption or verification.
+This process ensures that you have the correct public key before sending encrypted messages.

 **Command:**